Orenitram Side Effects

 For Healthcare Professionals

-Applies to treprostinil: inhalation solution, injectable solution, oral tablet extended release
+Applies to treprostinil: inhalation powder, inhalation solution, injectable solution, oral tablet extended release.

 Oral tablets: The most frequently reported side effects were headache, diarrhea, nausea, and flushing.